leafac/leafac.com/a-system-for-working-on-creative-projects/index.md

 Write down one or two sentences that you may use to describe your project to someone else.
 And about that someone else:

-* * *

 Point 7: Target Person
 ----------------------

-Find one person you know who represents your target audience.
-While you work on your project, keep that person in mind.
+Find one person who represents your target audience and keep that person in mind while you work on your project.

-This is one person, not a group of people.
+That’s one person, not a group of people.

 If your target person can also be your accountability person, all the better: two for the price of one.

 If you don’t know a person who could represent your target audience, make one up.
-Give the character a name and a brief description: What does she know?
+Come up with name and a brief description: What does she know?
 What does she like?
-Why will she take interest in your project?
+Why will she be interest in your project?

 A target person serves two purposes.
-First, she helps you focus; you don’t shift perspectives and lose track of what you’re doing.
+First, she helps you focus: you don’t shift perspectives and lose track of what you’re doing.
 Second, she reminds you that someone cares about your project.

+And finally:

 Point 8: Working Title
 ----------------------

 It must be the first title that comes your mind.
-It may be silly, but you can change it later, so don’t worry about it too much.
+It may be silly, but you can change it later, so don’t worry too much about it.
 A working title makes your project feel real, and it helps you talk about it with other people.

-Descriptive names are better at this point, for example, the working title for this video is "A System for Working on Creative Project."
-Nothing creative about this title!
+Descriptive names are better at this point, for example, “A System for Working on Creative Projects.”
+There’s nothing creative about this title, right?

 And that’s it.
-This is a simple and effective system for working on creative projects and reaching the finish line.
+That’s our whole system for working on creative projects.
+It’s simple and effective, and it helps you reach that finish line.

 Make sure you check the description below.
-A lot of I talked about in this video is based on books I read and techniques I tried, and give you a list of my favorites in the description.
+A lot of I talked about in this video is based on books that I read and techniques that I tried, and give you a list of my favorites in the description.

-Also, I include a checklist to help you remember the five principles and the eight points of the system.
-Every time you’re starting a creative project, take a few minutes to fill one of these sheets out.
+Also, the description includes a worksheet to help you remember the five principles and the eight points of the system.
+Every time you’re starting a creative project, take a few minutes to fill out one of these sheets.
 You’ll be glad you did.

-Thanks for watching and now go create something amazing.
+Now go create something amazing.
+Thanks for watching.